 After logging into your Trading Partner account on the Health PAS Online Portal go to the Account Maintenance drop down menu and choose "EVV Portal."
 A new tab will open on your browser that will allow you to enter the log-in credentials identified in your Welcome Kit (this includes: username, temporary password, and EVV Agency ID).

 What equipment is required to utilize the EVV system?

 A laptop or personal computer is be required to access the EVV Portal.
-A smart device is be required to access the Sandata mobile application (MVV).
+A smart device is required to access the Sandata mobile application (MVV).
 An iPad or tablet is considered a smart device, but a laptop is not considered a smart device.
-A cell phone or landline phone is be required to access the Sandata Telephonic Visit Verification (TVV) phone line.
+A cell phone or landline phone is required to access the Sandata Telephonic Visit Verification (TVV) phone line.

 Is the data that is collected through the EVV system going to be available for providers to export?

 Yes, there are a standard set of reports that is available in the Reports module.
 If you are utilizing an alternate EVV system, you will be able to view the records within the Sandata Aggregator system.

 Is there additional functionality that is available in Sandata's application that is not currently offered within Maine's EVV system?